SimulaVR/Simula/CONTRIBUTING.md

 ## 1 Code Overview

+Simula is a spiritual fork (i.e., complete reimplementation and improvement over) [motorcar](https://github.com/evil0sheep/motorcar).
+To read about motorcar, see [Toward General Purpose 3D User Interfaces: Extending Windowing Systems to Three Dimensions](https://github.com/evil0sheep/MastersThesis/blob/master/thesis.pdf?raw=true).

+Here is the project's dependency graph:

 ![Project Dependency Graph](./doc/DEPENDENCY_GRAPH.png)

 - The top level of this project hosts the primary Haskell modules.

-- The embedded submodules `simula-wayland`, `simula-osvr`, and `simula-openvr` host FFI marshalling modules (via c2hs) to the respective C libraries shown above.
+- The embedded submodules `simula-wayland`, `simula-osvr`, and `simula-openvr` contain FFI bindings (via c2hs) that connect to their respective C libraries shown above.

-- In order to run the vive-compositor, this graph also shows a dependency on `nvidia-381.26.13` or greater, which `nix` cannot provide.
+- In order to run the vive-compositor, you will need `nvidia-381.26.13` or greater installed on your system, which (unfortunately) `nix` cannot provide.
 You do not need nvidia drivers, however, to run the `base-compositor`.

-- Simula is a spiritual fork (i.e., complete reimplementation and improvement over) [motorcar](https://github.com/evil0sheep/motorcar).
-To read about motorcar, see [Toward General Purpose 3D User Interfaces: Extending Windowing Systems to Three Dimensions](https://github.com/evil0sheep/MastersThesis/blob/master/thesis.pdf?raw=true).

 ## 2 How to Contribute